For information on Fees/Student Grants/Scholarships and Financial Assistance, please click here.

 Suitably qualified graduates may be considered for entry to Year 3 of Bachelor of Engineering (Honours) in Structural Engineering, subject to availability of places.

 This is the most common progression route for graduates wishing to pursue a career in Civil/Structural Engineering.
 However, a civil engineering qualification provides a broad range of skills and graduates successfully seek opportunities for further studies at Honours Bachelor Degree level across a wide range of other cognate disciplines.
-For example, in recent years, some graduates of the programme have pursued further studies in CIT in
+For example, in recent years, some graduates of the programme have pursued further studies in MTU Cork in

 What do Civil Engineers do?